-In 1963 Joseph Griesedieck, Sr. (“Joe Sr.”) was the third in paternal line to head up Falstaff Brewing Corporation in St. Louis, MO.
+In 1963 Joseph Griesedieck, Sr. (“Joe Sr.”) was the third generation to head up Falstaff Brewing Corporation in St. Louis, MO.
 He chaired its Executive Committee and was on its Board of Directors.
-Griesedieck, an engineering graduate from Cornell University, had started as a trainee in the fermentation and brewing halls and by 1963 was in senior management.
+Griesedieck, an engineering graduate from Cornell University, started as a trainee in the fermentation and brewing halls and by 1963 was in senior management.

-He authored that year an article in the Financial Analysts Journal, here, another gem from the JSTOR scholarly research resource.
-It is called, Brewing Crosses the Threshold.
+He authored that year an article in the Financial Analysts Journal, see here, a gem from JSTOR, the scholarly research database.
+It is called Brewing Crosses the Threshold.

-His audience: financial analysts who reviewed industry groups and publicly-listed securities for the investment industry.
-Clearly Joe Sr. wanted to impress this sector with the recent growth and bullish prospects of the brewing segment and his own company, which was traded on the NYSE although still family-managed.
+The audience was financial analysts who reviewed industry group performance and assessed publicly-listed securities.
+Clearly Joe Sr. wanted to impress them with the recent growth and bullish prospects of the brewing industry and his own company, traded on the NYSE but still family-managed.

-The article is upbeat, confident, and secure in its feeling the American brewing industry had many sunny years ahead, and by implication Falstaff as one of its leading lights.
-In 1963 Falstaff was the third-largest brewer in America selling 6M/bbl per annum.
-It had built a stable of breweries by acquisition, reaching into different parts of the country.
+The article is upbeat, confident, and secure in its projection that American brewing had many sunny years ahead, and by implication Falstaff, one of its leading lights.
+In 1963 Falstaff was the third-largest brewer in America, selling 6M/bbl per annum.
+It built a stable of breweries by acquisition, reaching into different parts of the country.

-The Griesediecks were a clan originally from Catholic Westphalia who came to America at the Civil War’s end.
-They started in malting and then brewing, running a number of breweries under different names.
-American patriarch Anton fathered Papa Joe, Joe Sr.’s grandfather, and it is Papa Joe who laid the post-Prohibition foundation of Falstaff.
+The Griesedieck clan were originally from Catholic Westphalia and had come to America at Civil War’s end.
+They started in the malting business and moved into brewing, running a number of breweries under different names.
+The American patriarch Anton fathered Papa Joe, Joe Sr.’s grandfather, and it is Papa Joe who laid the post-Prohibition foundation of Falstaff.

-He had purchased the iconic St. Louis brand from another brewery, Lemp, that had stopped operating with the advent of Prohibition.
-Papa Joe had confidence that Prohibition would one day end and he would return a famous beer to the market.
+He had purchased the iconic Falstaff brand from another brewery, Lemp, that had stopped operating with the advent of Prohibition.
+Papa Joe had confidence that Prohibition would one day end and the famous St. Louis brand would again be welcomed by the market.

 In the years since the hardy pioneers quaffed their homemade brew, beer has had its ups and downs.
 Some of the downs, particularly prohibition, made the going pretty rough.
 In fact, with repeal, a complete industry was – in effect – born anew.
 Changes in consumer habits and distribution methods had to be caught up with at the same time the industry was analyzing the changes of the future.